Helios-One-HAM/The-HeliosOne-Game/README.md

 PPS.
 If you're still looking for hints.
 I'll help you, you sorry Milly.

-And if not, do not fret.
 I'm not done working.
-There's more new ideas to come to try helping more people understand the idea of the Helios One Thought Experiment/Game.
+There's more new ideas to come to try helping more people understand the idea of the Helios One Thought Experiment in case you still dont get it.
+Be on the lookout for a new "thing".

 ---